What Does a Great Inbound Marketing Website Look Like in 2023?

 One of my favorite self-selection tools right now is makeup brand Il Makiage’s Power Match quiz.

-This quiz (the subject of many viral makeup videos on YouTube) promises to guide you the perfect shade of their foundation based on your answers to a few multiple choice questions.
-From there, they even let you try the product before you buy it for 14 days.
+This quiz (the subject of many viral makeup videos on YouTube) promises to guide you to the perfect shade of their foundation based on your answers to a few multiple-choice questions.

 For something that can be as difficult as choosing the perfect shade of foundation for your skin (especially online and from a new brand), this quiz offers a fun, easy, and risk-free solution.

-8. Real-time conversations
+9. Real-time conversations

-In an age of push notifications, informality, and constant connection, people have come to expect the same from interacting with brands — quick, simple answers.
+In an age of push notifications, informality, and constant connection, people have come to expect the same from interacting with brands: quick, simple answers.